Problems on $\beta\mathbb{N}$: Autohomeomorphisms

 In the investigations into the previous question the following equivalence relation was used: $p\equiv q$ means that there are two partitions $\{A_n:n\in\omega\}$ and~$\{B_n:n\in\omega\}$ of~$\N$ into finite sets such that

 The following question was left open.

 \begin{question} Is $\equiv$ different from $\RKeq$ in $\ZFC$\pri{ZFC@\ZFC}? \comments \end{question}

-\begin{question} Are the autohomeomorphisms of $\Nstar$ induced by the shift map $\sigma:n\mapsto n+1$ and by its inverse conjugate? \comments See~\cites{MR1035463,MR4138425}.
+\begin{question} Are the autohomeomorphisms of $\Nstar$ induced by the shift map $\sigma:n\mapsto n+1$ and by its inverse conjugate? \comments Recently Will Brian showed that the answer to this question is affirmative assuming~$\CH$, see~\cite{arxiv:2402.04358}.

+See~\cites{MR1035463,MR4138425} for earlier results.
 Under~$\CH$ the autohomeomorphism group of $\Nstar$ is simple, yet it has the maximum possible number of conjugacy classes:~$2^\cee$.
-This suggests questions about the number and nature of conjugacy classes of this group, in $\ZFC$ or under various familiar extra set-theoretical assumptions, see also~\cite{HartvanMill2022}. \end{question}
+This suggests questions about the number and nature of conjugacy classes of this group, in $\ZFC$ or under various familiar extra set-theoretical assumptions, see also~\cite{MR4560745}. \end{question}

 \begin{question} Does $\Nstar$ have a universal autohomeomorphism? \comments This is a question with many possible variations.
 The definition of universality that we adopt here is as follows: $f:\Nstar\to\Nstar$ is universal if for every closed subspace~$F$ of~$\Nstar$ and every autohomeomorphism~$g$ of~$F$ there is an embedding $e:F\to\Nstar$ such that $g=e^{-1}\circ (f\restr e[F])\circ e$.